gbti-network/py-animate-hue/readme.md

 - `python-sample-b.png`
 - `python-sample-c.png`
 - `python-sample-d.png`

+_The following mp4 was generated with the "huegolong" preset which rotates hue 360 degrees over 920 frames:_

+[placeholder here]

 ## Requirements
 Ensure you have Python 3.x installed on your system.
 Dependencies are listed in `requirements.txt`, typically including: